 6.41.1 Applicability to language

-The vulnerabilities as described in ISO/IEC TR 24772-1:2019 clause 6.41 apply to Python, which supports inheritance through a hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
-Multiple inheritance is also supported.
-Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood.
+The vulnerabilities as described in ISO/IEC TR 24772-1:2019 clause 6.41 apply to Python, which supports inheritance through a dynamic hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
+Multiple inheritance is also supported and is a powerful part of Python’s Object Oriented Programming (OOP) capability.
+Any inherited methods are subject to the same vulnerabilities that may exist in the parent code.

-Inheritance is a powerful part of Object Oriented Programming (OOP).
-Python supports single inheritance and multiple inheritance.

 Multiple inheritance can yield unexpected results as the following example shows.

 class A: